Skip advert

 Advertisement - Article continues below

-If that wasn’t enough, the company has also fitted two more coneless speakers, or ‘exciters’ in hi-fi speak, into the headliner, to create a virtual overhead soundstage.
+There’s also two more coneless speakers, or ‘exciters’ in hi-fi speak, in the headliner to create a virtual overhead soundstage.
 This is even more impressive because it can be fitted in conjunction with the ‘Starliner’ fibre-optic headliner option, which is separated from the speakers via an acoustic membrane.
 Sound from the overhead soundstage is also active, and varies based on competing frequencies picked up by two additional microphones.

 The mechanical package is as before, with both the base and Black Badge models featuring a twin-turbocharged 6.75-litre V12 engine that’s linked to an eight-speed automatic transmission and rear-wheel drive.
 Rolls-Royce quotes a peak power figure of 563bhp, or 592bhp in the more powerful Black Badge.